dubzzz/fast-check/website/blog/2023-07-24-whats-new-in-fast-check-3-12-0/index.md

 tags: [what's new, performance, arbitrary]
 ---

-This release comes with some performance optimizations on `float`, `double` and `ulid`.
-It also adds the ability to define ranges with excluded boundaries in `float` and `double`
+This release introduces performance optimizations for `float`, `double` and `ulid`, along with the ability to define ranges with excluded boundaries for `float` and `double`.

 Continue reading to explore the detailed updates it brings.